tanmoy281/SimpleAwsLambdaWithSAM/README.md

 # SimpleAwsLambdaWithSAM
 A simple aws lambda function built with java and deploy with AWS SAM CLI

-For more details read README.md in SimpleAwsLambdaWithSAM
+For more details read README.md in my-sam-app